megaganjotsingh/GSScrollableLineChart/README.md

 # ScrollableLineChart

+The ScrollableLineChart library is a robust and versatile Swift library designed to create smooth, interactive, and scrollable line charts in iOS applications.
+This library caters to developers who need an efficient and customizable way to present time-series data or any other data that benefits from a linear graphical representation.

  Line Chart Without Curve | Curved Line Chart :-------------------------:|:-------------------------:|
 <img src="./Images/Simulator Screen Shot - iPhone 14 - 2023-11-15 at 22.24.45.png" width="120" height="195"> | <img src="./Images/Simulator Screen Shot - iPhone 14 - 2023-11-15 at 22.25.03.png" width="120" height="195">